Code-Institute-Submissions/flask_book_review/readme.md

     ```
     - You will then be given instructions to follow in your command line.

+### Loading my Heroku app on your local machine

+#### Github method
+1. Download the project to be used on your IDE.
+2. Download the packages and requirements from the requirements.txt file:
+    ```sh
+        pip3 install -r requirements.txt
+    ```
+3. Run the project:
+    ```
+        python3 -m flask run
+    ```

 ## Credits

 ### Media
 * The images used for this project have been obtained from Google and Amazon.
 * Waterstones was used as an example when adding a website link for a book.

 ### Acknowledgements
+* Assistance from mentor: Dick Vlaanderen
+* Online tutorial from Pretty printed for pagination
+* Tutorials from CodingEntrepreneurs:
+    - Introduction to a confirm alert window:
+        - I adapted this to work for my project whereby users are sent a confirm alert.

 **This is for educational purposes**